flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 The YM2610 is another [FM synthesiser](mega-drive-genesis#tab-8-1-yamaha-ym2612) from the popular Japanese manufacturer.
 It's closely similar to the [YM2612](mega-drive-genesis#tab-8-1-yamaha-ym2612) featured in the [Mega Drive](mega-drive-genesis#audio), but don't let its name fool you because the Neo Geo one is a bit more premium (albeit with some compromises).

-Both the YM2610 and YM2612 are part of the high-end 'OPL' series, meaning Yamaha enables four operators per FM channel.
+Both the YM2610 and YM2612 are part of the high-end 'OPN' series, meaning Yamaha enables four operators per FM channel.
 Now, the Neo Geo's chip features **four FM channels** which, to be fair, is two less than the YM2612.
 That's as far as the weaknesses go.

 The FM channels are provided with a **Low-frequency Oscillator** (LFO) to modulate either the amplitude or frequency of the operators.
 The LFO contains a pre-defined set of frequencies ranging from 3.98 Hz to 72.2 Hz [@audio-fm].